 Your CV format is what determines whether you get an interview invite or not, and in the end, whether you get the job.
-Ms Rebecca Nyawira, our career advisor who helps individuals in CV Writing, says, “Your CV format is as important as the clothes you would wear to an interview – it is how you make an impression to your potential employer, and ensure you get interviews whenever you apply.”
+Ms Rebecca Nyawira, our career advisor who helps individuals in writing a CV, says, “Your CV format is as important as the clothes you would wear to an interview – it is how you make an impression to your potential employer, and ensure you get interviews whenever you apply.”

-Although there are numerous CV layouts to choose from, having the best CV format is necessary to make your CV clear, professional and easy to read.
+Although there are numerous CV layouts to choose from, having the best curriculum vitae format is necessary to make your CV clear, professional and easy to read.

-Here is a professional CV format for job that you can use:
+Here is a professional format of a CV for job that you can use:

 1. Contact Information